I. If You Need to Calm Down Right Now

 For sleep adjustment above 13,000 feet:

-On the broader Hof phenomenon.
 The Wim Hof Method has become a cultural phenomenon partly because the underlying research is genuinely interesting and partly because the man himself is a charismatic figure.
 Both factors deserve recognition.
 The Pickkers team at Radboud is doing the rigorous work; the commercial Hof empire sometimes promotes claims that go beyond what the research supports.
 The cleanest position is to engage with the science (it’s real) while being honest about what the research does and does not show, and to take the safety profile seriously regardless of how the popular discourse frames it.

 The traditional Tibetan Buddhist practice of gtum-mo (inner heat) is one of the historical antecedents of the Wim Hof Method.
 Benson, Lehmann et al. documented in 1982 that experienced Tummo practitioners could measurably raise body temperature in extremities through meditative breathing practice.
 The mechanism likely involves brown adipose tissue activation and sympathetic nervous system control similar to WHM.

-The traditional practice is more meditation-and-visualization-heavy than WHM and is taught by qualified Tibetan Buddhist teachers within a contemplative context, not as a wellness protocol.
+The traditional practice is more meditation-and-visualisation-heavy than WHM and is taught by qualified Tibetan Buddhist teachers within a contemplative context, not as a wellness protocol.
 If interested, seek out qualified instruction in the contemplative tradition rather than approximating it from popular sources.

 Extended slow breathing was developed in the Kundalini Yoga tradition.
 The “hemisphere-integrating” claim attributed to it is traditional rather than evidence-based, but the long-cycle slow breathing pattern itself produces parasympathetic effects.